 For every EIN application that is done, an EIN confirmation letter is sent out by the IRS.
 It is called CP 575.
 The IRS mails the letter to your address listed in the SS-4 application within eight to ten weeks of giving your company a Federal Tax Identification Number.

-Sometimes, an EIN confirmation letter is required to have when you open a business bank account for your company.
+Sometimes, an EIN confirmation letter is required when you open a business bank account for your company.
 A vendor also may want to see the document.

 Usually, people misplace this letter and furthermore, many international business owners seem to have never received a confirmation letter- it gets lost during the international transit.